 That’s quite a challenge — for all concerned!

-Well, not by telling you lots of new facts about speech: that’s the slow lane – and can be dangerous!
+Well, not by telling you lots of new facts about speech: that’s the slow lane.

-Rather we intend to engage you in a process of unlearning and rethinking by giving you experiences that let you notice your own beliefs about speech (conscious and unconscious), and decide for yourself whether they are true or false.
+Rather we intend to engage you in a process of unlearning by giving you experiences that let you notice your own beliefs about speech, and decide for yourself which ones are true and which are false.

-Once you have cleared the decks of false beliefs, you will be ready to start building new knowledge on a more reliable foundation (keeping a weather eye out for backsliding and cognitive dissonance!).
+The idea is that, once you have cleared the decks of false beliefs, you will be ready to start building new knowledge on a more reliable foundation.

-False beliefs are a bit like ants: if you find one in your kitchen, there are bound to be others, even if you don’t immediately see them!
-Getting rid of one or two doesn’t get solve the whole problem.
+False beliefs are a bit like ants!
+If you find one in your kitchen, there are bound to be others, even if you don’t immediately see them.
+Getting rid of one or two doesn’t solve the whole problem.

-If you try to add new knowledge as soon as you’ve sorted out one false belief, you are liable to miss deeper false beliefs, and your new foundation might end up not being quite as firm as you would like.
+If you feel you’ve rethought speech as soon as you’ve sorted out the first false belief, you are liable to miss deeper false beliefs, and your new foundation might end up not being quite as firm as you would like.